randrew/infscroll/README.md

 		scaleform.TextComponent.set_text(view.text_component, data.my_text)
 		...
 	end

-`view_set_visible` is a function which takes two arguments, a view, and whether or not it should be visible at all.
-You should use this function to add or remove your Actors from whatever container you are putting them in within the Scaleform stage.

 `view_set_position` is a function which takes two arguments, a view, and a number which is its location in the list along the direction it scrolls.
 You